yegor256/blog/_posts/2017/sep/2017-09-19-what-motivates-me.md

 frustration and a waste of time.
 I will be demotivated and no amount of money will keep me interested.

-These things don't matter at all, I won't even about about them:
+These things don't matter at all, I won't even ask about them:

   * Mission and vision of the company
   * Business domain